-The most common terms that drivers are met with when financing a vehicle range from 24 to 84 months.
-The longer your term, the lower your monthly cost will be.
-But the lifetime of your loan will be stretched.
-This means you could be stuck with the same vehicle for as long as seven years.
+The most common terms drivers are met with when financing a vehicle range from 24 to 84 months.
+The longer your term, the lower your monthly payment will be.
+But with a longer loan, you could be stuck paying hundreds of dollars more in interest than you would with a shorter loan.

-When refinancing your loan, the term length is likely what you will be primarily adjusting.
-Although you can get a different interest rate as well, the change in term will be at the forefront.
-The term can be shortened or made longer — and the right choice is dependent on a few factors.
-To best determine your ideal term length, take advantage of an auto loan refinance calculator to find the one that will best balance money saved and monthly payments you can afford.
+To best determine your ideal term length, take advantage of an auto loan refinance calculator to find the one that will best balance the money saved and monthly payments you can afford.